Overview

 Term 3

-The Independent Research Project offers a point of synthesis through exhibition, critical reflection and portfolio production.
-Contracted and visiting staff from the programme support students to acquire advanced understanding of practice-led methodologies, critical reflection, production and presentation.
-Here, the IP supports students with the specific conceptual and material demands of exhibiting and sharing their work and uses this to prepare them for the diverse professional practices of contemporary art and design.
+The Independent Research Project offers a point of synthesis through public exhibition, critical reflection and the production of a Print Ready Portfolio.
+Contracted and visiting staff from the programme support you to acquire advanced understanding of practice-led methodologies, critical reflection, production and presentation.
+Here, the IP supports you with the specific conceptual and material demands of exhibiting and sharing their work and uses this to prepare you for the diverse professional practices of contemporary art and design.

 AcrossRCA